Tundish and its Role in Continuous Casting of Steel

 Tundish refractory lining

 The refractories used in tundish are required to have high stability and special properties.
-Tundish is one of the most important areas of refractory application and so, is also one of the biggest ‘cost control center’ in the continuous casting process.
-Various refractories associated with tundish are Tundish lining materials (permanent and working lining), dams and weirs, impact pad, flow control system (mono block stopper or tundish slide gate), pouring stream protection between tundish and mould (shroud or SEN), tundish nozzle and seating block.
+Tundish is one of the most important areas of refractory application and so, is also one of the biggest ‘cost control centre’ in the continuous casting process.
+Various refractories associated with tundish are tundish lining materials (permanent and working lining), dams and weirs, impact pad, flow control system (mono block stopper or tundish slide gate), pouring stream protection between tundish and mould (shroud or submerged entry nozzle), tundish nozzle, and seating block.
 For tundish lining there are a number of different lining practices.
-These different practices can be categorized into the following 5 major types.
+Fig 2 shows a typical tundish along with its refractories.

-- Brick lining – Concept of refractory brick lining was employed for tundish lining initially when the continuous casting was introduced in 1960s.
+Brick lining – Concept of refractory brick lining has been employed for tundish lining initially when the continuous casting was introduced in 1950s.
 These linings were of high alumina bricks and were essentially an extension of ladle refractory practices to the tundish.
 There were a number of difficulties associated with this type of lining which led to the development of alternative lining practices.

-- Sprayable lining – The development of sprayable lining to overcome difficulties associated with other lining practices and to give a push towards the automation of the tundish lining system.
-In this sprayable lining system, thick slurry could be transported after through mixing, and finally deposited onto the tundish after ‘atomizing’ with compressed air.
+Sprayable lining – The development of sprayable lining has taken place to overcome difficulties associated with other lining practices and to give a push towards the automation of the tundish lining system.
+In this sprayable lining system, thick slurry can be transported after through mixing, and finally deposited onto the tundish after ‘atomizing’ with compressed air.
 The first robotic application system was commissioned in 1982 which from the second half of the 1980s started to be widely used due to the significant benefits of lower placed density and better control of the lining thickness than gunned linings.
 It was no longer necessary to transfer the dry powder after fluidization (as required in gunning).
 This enabled the addition of fibers and other chemicals to the mass and homogeneous mixing and deposition became a reality.
 The lining could be preheated and the cast taken in a ‘hot start’ mode, or allowed to cool to room temperature and taken as a ‘cold start’ tundish.
-While curing, it needs to be controlled to ensure lining integrity and this demands that the tundish permanent lining is ideally below 100 deg C for satisfactory placement.
-Wet processes such as sprayable lining with up to 30 % water addition by weight and the presence of hoses and spills may cause operational health and safety issues in the steel plant.
-Even then this spray lining system was able to successfully combine many of the advantages of board and gunning, while eliminating the disadvantages like – joints, sand backing, rebound losses, dust problems, poor insulation etc.
+While curing, sprayable lining needs to be controlled to ensure lining integrity and this demand that the tundish permanent lining is ideally below 100 deg C for satisfactory placement.
+Wet processes such as sprayable lining with upto 30 % water addition by weight and the presence of hoses and spills can cause operational health and safety issues in the steel plant.
+Even then this spray lining system was able to successfully combine many of the advantages of board and gunning, while eliminating the disadvantages like joints, sand backing, rebound losses, dust problems, and poor insulation etc.

-- Tundish dry lining – Dry linings were introduced in Europe probably in 1986.
+Dry lining – Dry linings for tundish were introduced in Europe probably in 1986.
 The system differ from all previous processes in the sense that it is applied in a dry powder form and do not require the addition of water to form the tundish working lining.
-Generally it utilizes a resinous bond (Binder / Catalyst reaction) which is activated by relatively low amounts of heat (around 160 deg C).
+Normally it utilizes a resinous bond (binder / catalyst reaction) which is activated by relatively low amounts of heat (around 160 deg C).
 Vibration may or may not be required, depending upon the product being used, but it is essential to use a former and the dry powder is fed in the gap between the tundish permanent lining and the former.
-The hot air is introduced at approximately 400 deg C and the heating cycle takes around 45 minutes with further 30 minutes for cooling.
+The hot air is introduced at around 400 deg C and the heating cycle takes around 45 minutes with further 30 minutes for cooling.
 Thus a lot time can be saved.
 On the negative side, the dry system has lower insulation due to higher density.